 - (a) The pilot-in-command shall establish operating minima in accordance with criteria specified by the Authority, as the State of Registry, for each heliport or landing location to be used in operations.
 When establishing aerodrome operating minima, any conditions that may be prescribed in the list of specific approvals shall be observed.
-Such minima shall not be lower than any that may be established by the State of the Aerodrome, except when specifically approved by that State. - (b) The Authority, as the State of Registry, shall authorize operational credit(s) for operations with helicopters equipped with automatic landing systems, a HUD or equivalent displays, EVS, SVS or CVS.
+Such minima shall not be lower than any that may be established by the State of the Aerodrome, except when specifically approved by that State. - (b) The Authority, as the State of Registry, shall authorize operational credit(s) for operations with advanced aircraft.
 Where the operational credit relates to low visibility operations, the Authority shall issue a specific approval.
 Such authorizations shall not affect the classification of the instrument approach procedure.